601.467/667 Introduction to Human Language Technology

 There will be two mid-terms and final exam.
 You are allowed to bring 1 sheet of paper with notes to the exam.

-The final exam time takes place Thursday, December 14 at 6pm in Maryland 110.
+The final exam time takes place Tuesday, December 17, 6-9pm.

 Lectures